WaughB/API-Work/README.md

 # API-Work
 This repo includes some random code bits that I found helpful during some online training.
+This project is inspired by a [DataCamp tutorial](https://www.datacamp.com/tutorial/machine-learning-models-api-python) that I was recently looking at.
+The heart of the code comes from the tutorial.

 ## Table of Contents
 * Project 1
+* Project 2
 * Licensing

 ### Project 1
+The first project is the one all future iterations will be based off of.
+There is a machine learning model based off of the [Titanic dataset](https://www.kaggle.com/competitions/titanic) that is being served via a Flask API.

+### Project 2
+The second project has the same components as the first project, but has been containerized using Docker.
+Now this can be run as a service.

 ### Licensing

 MIT License

-Copyright (c) [year] [fullname]
+Copyright (c) [2023] [Brett Waugh]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal